![if gte IE 9]><![endif]><![if gte IE 9]><![endif]><![if gte IE 9]><![endif]><![if gte IE 9]><![endif]>

-A program for health care providers to help them understand the role of spirometry as an objective measurement of lung disease, review spirometry testing, terms and measurements, understand the criteria for best test acceptability/repeatability.
+Understand the role of spirometry as an objective measurement of lung disease, review spirometry testing and standards.

 This e-learning activity is a form of self-study using enduring materials (e-learning modules) as defined by the Maintenance of Proficiency (Mainpro+®) Program of the College of Family Physicians of Canada (CFPC).
 Self-study using e-learning modules is included under the Non-Certified Self-Learning credit category.
 Any non-certified activity is generally eligible for one non-certified credit per hour.